Cornell School of Nursing

+History

-As a part of New York Hospital, the school began its connection with Cornell University when Cornell's Medical College affiliated with New York Hospital in 1927.
-In 1932, the school moved to the joint campus on the upper east side of New York when both institutions co-located.
-The school became a unit of Cornell University in 1942 and was renamed as the Cornell University-New York Hospital School of Nursing.
+As a part of New York Hospital, the nursing school began its connection with Cornell University when Cornell's Medical College affiliated with New York Hospital in 1927.
+In 1932, the nursing school moved to a joint campus on the upper east side of New York when both institutions co-located.

+The nursing school became a unit of Cornell University in 1942 and was renamed as the Cornell University-New York Hospital School of Nursing.

-The school remained financially independent of the University, however, with Cornell providing only the salary of the dean.
+The school remained financially independent of the university, however, with Cornell providing only the salary of the dean.
 The rest of its funding came from state and federal sources, tuition, and the daily charges billed to patients staying at New York Hospital.
 In the mid-1970s insurance companies started to refuse to reimburse nursing education expenses as a part of hospital charges, and federal funding also declined.
 A 1970 university planning review had furthermore concluded that there were enough undergraduate nursing programs available through CUNY and SUNY to serve the city.
 Consequently, the university closed down the school, and the last class graduated in 1979.